 So according to Google, “in most cases, your site will benefit from having a sitemap, and you’ll never be penalized for having one”.

-The company points out that a sitemap can improve the exploration of your site, especially if it is :
+The company points out that a sitemap can improve the exploration of your site, especially if it:

-- “New and has few external links to it.”
+- Has “new and has few external links to it.”

-I would like to draw your attention to this last point.
-You understood it, a sitemap can help out on indexing your site.
-This is a significant plus, but don't rely only on it!
+I would like to draw your attention on this last point.
+You understood it, a sitemap can facilitate your indexing.
+It is a significant plus but do not rely only on it!

-Now, I'd like to ask you a question.
-Do you think you'll get a little help in terms of ranking if you create a sitemap?
+Now, I would like to ask you a question.
+Do you think you’ll get a little boost in search engine rankings if you create a sitemap?

 Will a sitemap improve your SEO?

-The $100,000 question of the day: can a sitemap boost your SEO raking?
+The $100,000 question of the day: can a sitemap boost your ranking?